-1. Home Entertainment
+1. Home entertainment

 Remember going to the local Blockbuster or Hollywood Video to pick up your favorite movies to watch?
 The convenience of in-home streaming services like Netflix and Hulu changed the way we consume media.
 In 2008, Netflix had a little more than 7.5 million DVD-by-mail subscribers.
-Today, Netflix has 110 million streaming subscribers, and it revolutionized the TV and movie industry by releasing series of its own and inspiring others to do the same.
+Today, Netflix has 110 million streaming subscribers, and it revolutionized the TV and movie industry by releasing a series of its own and inspiring others to do the same.
 Now, instead of waiting for new episodes to come out each week, we can binge watch our favorites in one sitting.
-Netflix and chill, indeed.

 Remember as a child, you were told to never talk to strangers, and especially to never get in their car?
 Before Uber launched in 2009, people would be crazy to solicit rides from a stranger using their mobile device.
-Now, millions of people enjoy the on-demand ride sharing services to get around every day.
+Now, millions of people enjoy on-demand ridesharing services to get around every day.
 Many are even giving up car ownership in favor of taking an Uber or Lyft for their commute.

-5. Financial Awareness & Education
+5. Financial awareness & education

 Banks and other financial institutions have always been available to hold our money, and possibly provide some advice on how and where to invest.
 In the last decade, businesses have been popping up that help people be smarter about their financial decisions.
-Companies like Mint, Wally and Acorn help us manage spending and savings, while others, like, Credit Karma and WalletHub, give us instant access to our credit report.
+Companies like Mint, Wally, and Acorn help us manage spending and savings, while others, like, Credit Karma and WalletHub, give us instant access to our credit report.
 Armed with knowledge and better education about our financial picture, we can plan our next vacation, save for retirement, or even purchase our next home.

-6. Shipping of Goods
+6. Shipping of goods

 Whether USPS, UPS or FedEx, ten years ago shipping a package was expensive and took time to arrive.
 Now, most online retailers absorb the shipping costs, and some retailers, like Amazon, offer memberships that provide all-inclusive shipping for all their products, among other perks.
-Delivery options are not just limited to three carriers, as many independent contractors have built businesses to meet the expanding needs of the e-Commerce and the on-demand consumer.
+Delivery options are not just limited to three carriers, as many independent contractors have built businesses to meet the expanding needs of e-Commerce and the on-demand consumer.
 Some companies are even testing new tech to get your package to you immediately.
 Drone delivery, anyone?

-7. Grocery Shopping
+7. Grocery shopping

 Remember the days of pushing a cart around a crowded store, pausing to poke and prod the produce, and then waiting in an enormous line to check out?
 We don’t miss it either.
 Today, Kroger, Safeway, Walmart, Whole Foods, among others, now empower savvy shoppers to select groceries online and within a few hours, you can pull up and have your groceries loaded into your trunk.
 Or better yet, delivered to your home.
 This trend has also given rise to on-demand meal delivery.
-Start-ups like DoorDash, Postmates and Uber Eats are capitalizing on our need to get things quickly, especially meals.
+Start-ups like DoorDash, Postmates, and Uber Eats are capitalizing on our need to get things quickly, especially meals.
 This industry is innovating rapidly as more retailers are adapting to increasing consumer expectations for convenience.

-8. Online Shopping
+8. Online shopping

 It’s incredible to think that a decade ago we were reluctant to enter our credit card information and make a purchase over the internet.
 According to a study conducted by Pew Research Center in 2008, 51 percent of Americans did not purchase a product online, ever.
 Today, nearly eight out of ten of us have bought a product or service over the web.
 Additionally, 19 percent of all U.S. retail e-commerce sales occurred over a mobile phone.
 Turns out shopping in our pajamas is a great idea.

-9. Smart Home Technology
+9. Smart home technology

-10. Home Shopping
+10. Home shopping

-Back in the day, home shopping was a cumbersome process that involved finding a house online or visiting the home, finding out the agent’s information, contacting the agent, setting up a home visit and then walking through the property of interest.
+Back in the day, home shopping was a cumbersome process that involved finding a home online or visiting the home, finding out the agent’s information, contacting the agent, setting up a home visit and then walking through the property of interest.
 It makes us tired just thinking of it!
 The availability of detailed home listings and even new 3D home tours make it easy for people to shop for their dream home from anywhere, and they can even instantly schedule a site visit right from a listing.
-Going one step further, OfferPad provides “Instant Access” for its homes in Phoenix, that allows prospective home owners the option of touring a home they love at their discretion, whenever they want to see it and on their own terms (with or without an agent).
+Going one step further, OfferPad provides “Instant Access” for its homes in Phoenix, that allows prospective homeowners the option of touring a home they love at their discretion, whenever they want to see it and on their own terms (with or without an agent).